 One of the best aspects of the game, and the one I think most will be drawn to, is just how this game brings so much horror and campiness to the player's screen.
 It's still challenging to manage your inventory, your party's health, and your overall awareness of the environment amongst the ghouls and goblins you'll face, but each case will help bring you closer and closer to the truth of what's going on inside the haunted mansion.
 It's neat to have a character start searching a dresser while your other party member(s) hold off the undead onslaught.
 Just do your best to keep an eye and manage your inventory!
 Using guns is a fun alternative to getting up close and personal with a baseball bat or sledgehammer, but rifles and pistols do take ammunition.
 I found myself scrambling in the middle of a fight when ammo became scarce in an attempt to find anything that will help me attack the undead before dying.

 While it can be challenging, Phantom Halls is a cheesy horror movie lover's dream game.
 The combination of fun gameplay, RPG elements, and an oddball story about the "Slayer Club" (wink wink) in their efforts to save their town show just how far Incedium is willing to go to show their love of B-movie Horror.
 There are so many callbacks to iconic franchises (Evil Dead DLC anyone?)
-There's some definite challenge as well, which I think many will enjoy.Note: The Phantom Hall review is based on a digital PC copy of the game, provided by the publisher.
+There's some definite challenge as well, which I think many will enjoy.Note: Phantom Halls was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.